Everyone may have this issue, especially when beginning to use Raspberry Pi.

 I don’t really have any example of this to give you, but I know that it may happen with a desktop computer.

-Let’s say you add a new GPU into your computer, it may seem to not boot because the operating system doesn’t know how to handle this new hardware (incompatible or not configured).
+Let’s say you add a new GPU to your computer, it may seem it’s not booting because the operating system doesn’t know how to handle this new hardware (incompatible or not configured).

 So make sure, you don’t try to use something that is not made for Raspberry Pi, or not with your specific version.